cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 for each row, dramatically slowing down query execution.
 Database practitioners have termed this naive, inefficient, row-by-row execution of UDFs as RBAR (Row-By-Agonizing-Row).

 Figure 3 showcases an example query invoking the <b>is_vip</b> UDF from Figure 2.
-The UDF is evaluated RBAR, where for each row of the <b>customer</b> table, the UDF is called.
-With each call to the UDF, the embedded <b>SELECT</b> statement is executed, re-scanning the <b>orders</b> table and leading to extremely inefficient query execution.
+The DBMS invokes the UDF RBAR, calling the UDF for each row of the <b>customer</b> table.
+With each call to the UDF, the DBMS executes the embedded <b>SELECT</b> statement, re-scanning the <b>orders</b> table and leading to extremely inefficient query execution.

 # UDF Inlining (Intuition)